top of page

 And like all first languages, they live in the body.
 In the nervous system.
 In the muscle memory of our beliefs.
 Until we do the work to make something new feel safe, we will choose the pain we know.

 This is not a failure.This is not weakness.
-This is your nervous system doing its job — beautifully, brilliantly, even if destructively.
-So why do we repeat them?
+This is your nervous system doing its job - beautifully, brilliantly, even if destructively.
+So why do we repeat patterns?

 Because the body will always choose safety over expansion.
 Even if safety feels like heartbreak.
 Even if safety looks like burnout, loneliness, or rage.